-- Compile data from archival and secondary sources of known, reported, and potential underwater sites on the Pacific OCS within the EEZ of American Samoa, Guam, and the CNMI, and synthesize this information into a geo-referenced database. - 2.
+- 1. Compile datas from archival and secondary sources of known, reported, and potential underwater sites on the Pacific OCS within the EEZ of American Samoa, Guam, and the CNMI, and synthesize this information into a geo-referenced database. - 2.
 Collect data from archival and secondary sources to develop a geo-referenced database of terrestrial properties listed and potentially eligible for listing on the NRHP. - 3.
 Compile and summarize ethnographic information from indigenous communities regarding traditional use and traditional cultural properties that could be impacted by offshore development. - 4.
-Working with indigenous communities (Carolinian, Chamorro, and Samoan), develop guidance documents that identify best practices and protocols for incorporating traditional knowledge into indigenous cultural landscape analyses for NHPA and NEPA reviews. - 5.
+Working with local indigenous communities, develop guidance documents that identify best practices and protocols for incorporating traditional knowledge into indigenous cultural landscape analyses for NHPA and NEPA reviews. - 5.
 Prepare a final report(s) of findings that details these efforts and provides an historic context of site types that can be expected in the project areas.